 The difference between local bank transfers and wire transfers is the role of the network or intermediary.
 Wire transfers utilize a direct link between the banks on both sides of the transfer.
 While local bank transfers can be completed at a relatively low cost, international wire transfers tend to carry hefty fees.
 While international wire transfers are more expensive than local bank transfers, they tend to be more reliable and faster.

 Why You Need Local Bank Transfer as an International Payment Method

-If you use this service to pay your suppliers or partners, you can automate the global payments workflow and reduce accounts payable workload by up to 80%.
+If you use this service to pay your suppliers or partners, you can automate the global payments workflow.
+The result is reducing accounts payable workload by up to 80%.
 Instead of having multiple banks in different countries to make payments to, you can automate and consolidate your global payments into a single batch.
 With accounts payable automation, you or your staff can focus on growing your business.

 Save Money and Time

 Mass payments can save money and time.
 Rather than requiring a staff of accounts payable specialists to process payments, your payments can be grouped into one payment run.
 Your business will leverage the efficiency of automation.
 Besides the time it takes to process invoices and execute payments, extra steps are required for global payments.
 A robust end-to-end mass payment solution takes the manual steps out of your accounts payable workflow, helping to save money and time.

 Power your entire partner payouts operations